Smolensk air disaster: International

 Twenty-three countries observed a varying number of days of official mourning; Brazil: 3, Bulgaria: 1, Canada: 1, Cape Verde: 1, Croatia: 1, Czech Republic: 2, Estonia: 1, Germany: 1, Georgia: 1, Hungary: 1, Latvia: 1, Lithuania: 4, Maldives: 2, Moldova: 1, Montenegro: 1, Poland: 9, Romania: 1, Russia: 1, Serbia: 1, Slovakia: 1, Spain: 1, Turkey: 1, Ukraine: 1.

 Victims of the aeroplane crash were also commemorated by minute of silence before several football matches throughout Europe, including El Clásico Real Madrid C.F. – FC Barcelona in Spain; or FC Baník Ostrava – 1.
 FC Slovácko and Prague derby AC Sparta Prague – SK Slavia Praha in the Czech Republic.

 Some concern arose that Kaczyński's funeral would have to be delayed as a consequence of volcanic ash emanating from Iceland and the resulting air travel disruption in Europe.
 Only one airport in the country was open, and several international dignitaries were unable to attend.
 The funeral nonetheless went ahead as scheduled.

 NATO was reportedly concerned over the possible compromise of many of its secret codes and communications procedures to the Russian government.
 Many of the Polish government and military officials on the aircraft apparently carried secret NATO communication key codes and devices which were recovered by the Russians after the crash.

 As of November 2015, Russia is still in possession of the wreckage and black boxes of the Tupolev, having refused various requests made by the Polish government to return the items.
-In 2018, PACE issued resolution #2246 which calls Russian Federation to hand over the wreckage of the plane.
+In 2018, the Parliamentary Assembly of the Council of Europe (PACE) issued resolution #2246 which calls Russian Federation to hand over the wreckage of the plane.

 Allegations of political assassination

 Conspiracy theories have been in circulation since the day of the accident, claiming in general that the crash was in fact a political assassination, an act of war against Poland or an elaborate coup attempt, possibly orchestrated by Russia.
 The range of such theories has been described by some international media as "dizzying"; from the idea that the fog around the airport had been artificially produced, to victims' bodies being doctored in fake autopsies, to the idea that explosives were planted on board the plane.
 Reports favourable to such conspiracy theories have in particular very often referred to an alleged detonation that happened immediately before the plane hit a birch tree.

-Soon after the crash, Artur Górski, a PiS MP, claimed that the Smolensk air traffic controllers were ordered to prevent the plane from landing, so that the president could not attend the Katyń ceremony, resulting in the crash.
-Górski later apologized for his remarks.
+Soon after the crash, Artur Górski, a PiS MP, claimed that the Smolensk air traffic controllers were ordered to prevent the plane from landing, so that the president could not attend the Katyn ceremony, resulting in the crash.
+Górski later apologised for his remarks.
 PiS leader Jarosław Kaczyński and the head of the parliamentary committee of investigation Antoni Macierewicz have been described as long time supporters of the assassination theory, and have repeatedly accused the then prime minister Donald Tusk of being involved in a cover-up.
 Macierewicz repeated these accusations as newly appointed minister of defence in 2016, causing a significant controversy in Polish, Russian and international media.